Here’s the story…

 Hi, I’m John - Chief Ranger at Chiltern Rangers.
 We’ve worked with the Marsh and Micklefield team for several years now on a range of things from flower displays to the cinema event and of course the Community Ranger project.
 My personal work driver is to help make the planet and peoples lives better through community based conservation.

-We recently became LTO (Locally Trusted Organisation) to the team, which means we help ensure the project continues and strengthens its efforts to make this a better place to work, rest and play.
+We are the LTO (Locally Trusted Organisation) for the team, which means we employ staff on their behalf, and ensure the project continues and strengthens its efforts to make this a better place to work, rest and play.

 I don’t live in M&M area but bravely commute each day from Bowerdean on my push bike.
 I have lived in Wycombe most of my life and went to Homer Green Upper School.
 I am married with a beautiful daughter Holly who has Angleman’s Syndrome.